-Intended outcome Success criteria What will success look like? ttendance of our PP children to be no lower than ne attendance for non-PP children.
-For ttendance to be 'good' compared to national ttendance (96%).
+Intended outcome Success criteria What will success look like?
+Attendance of our PP children to be no lower than the attendance for non-PP children.
+For attendance to be 'good' compared to national attendance (96%).
 Attendance officer will promptly call families who have an absent child without reason A 'red flag' list will be used by the pastoral team of children we know who have historic attendance concerns and family support workers will complete home visits for these children Extremely poor attendance (below 90%) will be challenged with communication (in the form of a letter initially) from the headteacher

 Rates of progress are maximised and individual progress data shows enhanced rates of progress.
 Ambitious PP target setting to ensure progress rates are maximised.
 Evidence of successful interventions demonstrating clear impact on individual's progress.
 Effective utilisation of data to target intervention precisely and with notable impact.
 Improvements in Quality First teaching to enhance the opportunities and experiences for all.
 Excellent deployment of support staff.
 Impact of school closure is minimised.
 Phonics screen scores will meet or exceed national for all children.
 Phonics screen score threshold will be met.
 Children with SEMH needs make good or better rates of progress and this impacts on attainment for these pupils.
 Pupils will be resilient learners who persevere when they find things challenging.
 Pupils will be able to concentrate on their learning and this will be reflected in the progress they make.
 Impact of new playtime routines results in increased mental wellbeing and positive play experiences for children, impacting on rates of progress.
 Evidence of successful interventions.
 Referrals to other agencies result in positive support being provided.
 Children, staff and parent surveys reflect effective lunchtime provision.
-A safe and engaging outdoor environment that supports children's wellbeing through structured play activities is in place Children who enter EYFS develop characteristics of effective learning and make good or better rates of progress from their starting points.
-Pupils make good or better rates of progress from their baseline assessment.
-Children develop school readiness in Nursery and settle quickly in Reception - due to a smooth transition Regular progress checks ensure rapid interventions for those needing it and data is used to inform planning.
+A safe and engaging outdoor environment that supports children's wellbeing through structured play activities is in place Children who enter EYFS develop characteristics of effective learning and make good or better rates of progress Pupils make good or better rates of progress from their baseline assessment. from their starting points.
+Improved oracy Children develop school readiness in Nursery and settle quickly in Reception - due to a smooth transition Regular progress checks ensure rapid interventions for those needing it and data is used to inform planning.
 Successful staff training to help develop pedagogical understanding.
+Improved language skills for all children across school with children supported by the new Oral Language Scheme of

+Learning.
+Assessment data, pupil interviews and Book Looks will show evidence of a broader and richer vocabulary which will have a positive impact on all areas of learning and overall attainment.
 Ensure that all school adults access high quality CPD.
 This will provide effective interventions, assessments mentoring, transitions and well-being support In house training and support from SMT.
-English Lead: Write Stuff, Maths Lead: Doddle Maths, Well Kommen, Essential Spelling Assessments of pupils, Pupil progress meetings, A strong professional dialogue will be kept open between all of the vulnerable group champions Termly meetings will take place with the vulnerable group champions and the link governor For pupil premium children to enjoy the wide range of enrichment activities we have.
+English Lead: Write Stuff, Maths Lead:Well Kommen, Superhero Spelling Assessments of pupils, Pupil progress meetings, A strong professional dialogue will be kept open between all of the vulnerable group champions Termly meetings will take place with the vulnerable group champions and the link governor For pupil premium children to enjoy the wide range of enrichment activities we have.
 A wide range of extra-curricular activities will be offered to tap into our children's passions Pupil premium children who chose not to join a club in the autumn term will be prioritised in the spring and summer terms Discounts in line with our charging policy will continue to apply to pupil premium families for all enrichment opportunities to include trips and visits, music lessons, residentials etc. Children are able to learn a new skill or continue playing an instrument they had been learning.